ericphanson/general-moderation/three-letter-names/three-letter-packages-report.md

 ![Acceptance trends over time](acceptance-trends.png)

-The chart above shows the number of three-letter package name registration attempts per year, split between accepted (green) and rejected (red) PRs.
+The chart above shows the number of three-letter package name registration attempts per year, split between accepted (blue) and rejected (orange) PRs.
 Note the dramatic shift in policy - from 50% acceptance in 2019 to near-zero acceptance in recent years.

 ### Accepted Packages by Category